-Boerema and his colleagues were the pioneers who successfully used Hyperbaric Oxygen Therapy to treat clostridial myonecrosis (also known as gas gangrene) in an experimental pig.
+Boerema and his colleagues were the pioneers who successfully used Hyperbaric Oxygen Therapy to treat clostridial myonecrosis (also known as gas gangrene or necrotizing soft tissue infection) in an experimental pig.
 Boerema published a report of terminally anemic pigs successfully treated with HBOT under the title "Life without blood."
 These pigs flourished inside the chamber even though there were no circulating red blood cells in their systems at any point throughout the experiment.

 In 1967, the United States of America saw the birth of an organization known as the Undersea Hyperbaric Medical Society (UHMS), which mainly comprised current and former medical personnel from the United States Navy.
 Since the UHMS was concerned about the lack of scientific development and regulation, they established a Committee in the late 1970s tasked with conducting a comprehensive evaluation of all the current scientific information about HBOT.